Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Yes, you will.
 Once you are enrolled to the College you will be given a new account to log in to the College systems.
 This account will include a College email address, access to free WiFi on campus, and access to Microsoft Office 365 on your home computer.

-First Year (6.1 students) can choose from more than 40 complementary studies, including Scuba Diving, DofE and College Production.
-You will be able to choose six options by researching the Complementary Studies booklet that will be on the website shortly and then enter your shortlist online before enrolment.
+6.1 students (First Years) can choose from more than 100 courses, clubs and qualifications to extend their learning beyond the classroom.
+These can include Scuba Diving, DofE Gold and College Production.
+You will be able to choose six options by researching our 6.1 Extension Studies booklet and then enter your shortlist online before enrolment.

-Second Year (6.2 students) choose specific Progression Pathway to develop your skills further.
-These include the EPQ, Creative Arts Portfolio and Sports Leadership Award.
+6.2 students (Second Year ) study options include the Extended Project Qualification (EPQ), Drama Audition Workshop and Sports Leadership Award.
 You choose these at the end of your first year.

 Q: If I don’t pick sport as an extension study – can I still play recreationally?

-There are several recreational complementary studies, such as five-a-side football, circuits, racket sports, CrossFit, futsal, workout.
-If students don’t wish to select one of these they can use the gym during opening hours (period 3 & 4 Mon, Tue, Thu, Fri).
+There are several recreational options, such as five-a-side football, Pilates, Ball Sport Games and Men’s and Women’s Fitness.
+If students don’t wish to select one of these they can use the gym during opening hours.
 The facilities such as the Sports Hall are not typically available for unsupervised student use during the day, but the field space can be used if students have their own equipment.

 Q: How many Extension Studies can I do?